mongodb/terraform-provider-mongodbatlas/website/docs/r/network_peering.html.markdown

 Ensure you have first created a network container if it is required for your configuration.
 See the network_container resource documentation to determine if you need a network container first.
 Examples for creating both container and peering resource are shown below as well as examples for creating the peering connection only.

 ~> **GCP AND AZURE ONLY:** Connect via Peering Only mode is deprecated, so no longer needed.
-See [disable Peering Only mode](https://docs.atlas.mongodb.com/reference/faq/connection-changes/#disable-peering-mode) for details and [private_ip_mode](https://www.terraform.io/docs/providers/mongodbatlas/r/private_ip_mode.html) to disable.
+See [disable Peering Only mode](https://docs.atlas.mongodb.com/reference/faq/connection-changes/#disable-peering-mode) for details

 ~> **AZURE ONLY:** To create the peering request with an Azure VNET, you must grant Atlas the following permissions on the virtual network.
     Microsoft.Network/virtualNetworks/virtualNetworkPeerings/read